psu13/mutable-hakyll/posts/one-site-to-stream-them-all.md

 really awful.
 I wish they could just get the British crew from NBC to do it.
 Dare to dream.

+From the standpoint of a sports fan all of these services suffer from the fact that the navigation interfaces are all built to find _shows_ and the sports content is organized the same way instead of being organized according to the structure of the leagues and competitions that the games belong to.
+What you want is something like [this page from ESPN](https://www.espn.com/soccer/schedule/_/date/20231029) that has every game that is being played on any given day ... and then just add links to where the game is on "TV".
+Sadly no one has any of this.

-The one small exception to all my complaints is, of all things, YouTube TV.
+The one small exception to many of my complaints is, of all things, YouTube TV.
 I imagine Fubo would be similar, but I have not tried their service.
-While the navigation interface at YouTube TV is mostly as poor the fact that you can easily mark various classes of shows and events as things to "record" in your "library" at least makes it easy to find recent games that you were interested in watching.
+While the general navigation interface at YouTube TV is pretty much just as poor as the rest the fact that you can easily mark various classes of shows and events as things to "record" in your "library" at least makes it easy to find recent games that you were interested in watching.
 And, because the user model here is in fact "a Tivo run by a web server" for things that are available on the service the system comes very close to the "giant Tivo in the Sky" model.
-Probably as close as one can expect to manage, given the realities of media rights, software engineering, and so on.
+It's probably as close as one can expect to manage, given the realities of media rights, software engineering, and so on.

-The only real downside is that it is very expensive.
+The main downside is that it is very expensive.
 And who knows what data they are collecting on you.
-But I'd pay the money and more if the rest of the streaming services just appeared as channels in the YouTube TV service so I'd be able to "record" the sports stuff that's there instead of waiting for the replays to appear a few hours after the game ends.
+And the Apple TV app is not the best.
+But I'd pay all the money and more if the rest of the streaming services just appeared as channels in the YouTube TV service so I'd be able to "record" the sports stuff that's there instead of waiting for the replays to appear a few hours after the game ends.
 And, I would much rather everyone just standardized on the YouTube playback interface, even though it's far from perfect, because it's closer to good than any of the others.
 At _least_ scrubbing forward and backward in time _usually_ works in YouTube whereas I'm pretty sure there are circumstances under which _pausing the video_ doesn't even work in Paramount's god-forsaken app.